 Boiled and Seasoned Cauliflower

 in

-Boiled and seasoned cauliflower simply with extra virgin olive oil is excellent and recommended as a winter side dish.
-You can also find purple cauliflower, want to know if there’s a difference between the two?
-Honestly, I didn’t notice any taste difference (maybe because I cooked them together), but after researching, I found out that the purple one is rich in anthocyanins also found in blueberries, which act as antioxidants providing anti-inflammatory and anti-aging benefits.
+Boiled cauliflower simply seasoned with extra virgin olive oil is excellent and recommended as a winter side dish.
+You can also find cauliflower in purple color – want to know if there is any difference between them?
+To be honest, I didn’t notice any difference in taste (maybe because I cooked them together), but after some research, I found out that purple cauliflower is rich in anthocyanins, which are also found in blueberries and act as antioxidants, providing anti-inflammatory and anti-aging benefits.
 I did my research on Google.

+Boiled and Seasoned Cauliflower